AurelienNioche/MAppServer/README.md

 * Check for responsiveness

-* Optional?: Notification when reward reached when app is not on focus <-----
-* Optional?: Keep trace of timestamp for objective reached cashed out

-* Optional?: Check how to access properly the timezone on Android

-* Optional?: Check for last day if we can display the last reward

 * (Very?)
+Optional: Check how to access properly the timezone on Android
+* (Very?)
+Optional: Notification ONLY when app is not on focus
+* (Very?)
 Optional: Display to user when the reward has been reached (???)
 * (Very?)
 Optional: Add animation for text when cashing out
 * (Very?)
-Optional: Update server with objective reached only (before cashed out)
-* (Very?)
 Optional: Keep trace of androidIds
-* (Very) Optional: delete records on phone when sync with server
+* (Very) Optional: delete step records on phone when sync with server
 * (Very?)
 Optional: Prevent cheating by tracking phoneId
 * (Very?)
 Optional: View a history of the rewards